Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 return render(request, 'nodes.html', {'data': nodes})

-Let’s go through each line of code we added above.
-First, we imported the client and config module from the Kubernetes package:
+In the code above, we start by importing the client and config module from the Kubernetes package:

 from kubernetes import client, config